-I'm a senior researcher at the Health Informatics Centre, KI.
+I'm an associate professor at the Health Informatics Centre, KI.
 I am involved in several research projects (see links below), but I also spend a lot of my time teaching.
-I'm currently director of studies for the Global Master Programme in Health informatics and as course director for two of the courses in the programme.
+I'm currently programme director for the Global Master Programme in Health informatics and course director for twp of the courses in the programme.
 In addition, I supervise both PhD students and master students in their thesis work.

 PhD in Medical Informatics, 2003-2009